gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 ### Slot {#Slot}

 Slot is the information acquired from user utterance and the **noun** factor used in the utterance can become a slot.
 When defining [custom intent](#Intent), you must define the slot required by the corresponding intent.
 To explain this more by comparing it with software development, the intent is a function or handler to process a specific type of user request while the slots are parameters required for this function or handler.
-From the utterance, "Order two boxes of pepperoni pizza." mentioned above, you can see that information on pizza type "pepperoni pizza" and quantity "two" are required to process the "OrderPizza" intent.
+From the utterance, "Order two pepperoni pizzas." mentioned above, you can see that information on pizza type "pepperoni pizza" and quantity "two" are required to process the "OrderPizza" intent.
 Therefore, you must identify the information (slot) needed before defining the intent.

 When declaring a slot, you must classify the type of information in the slot– called slot type.
 The slot type is comprised of built-in slot type and custom slot type.